binipringle/contracts/_texts/0-outline.md

 - Reliance theory (involves promises to give gifts.
 Seeks to protect those who reasonably rely on others.)
 - Restitution theory (one ought to pay for any benefit unjustly retained.
 Goal is to prevent unjust enrichment.)

-# OBJECTIVITY - INTERPRETING ACTS AND OR WORDS
+# II.
+OBJECTIVITY - INTERPRETING ACTS AND OR WORDS

 ## The Objective Theory of Interpretation